-At the following Trustees meeting in April 1839, on the reconciliation of the Treasurer’s records, there is yet another bill for “contingent expenses associated with the professor’s house” which amount to $328.85.
-These additional expenses include bills that were not included in September 1838 reconciliation including bills from Charles Steadman for labor costs in the construction of a wooden stable associated with the House and a warrant (payment) dated September 18, 1838 for “drawings of the professor’s house” Judging from many other bills and warrants associated with Charles Steadman for many other Princeton College projects, he would submit his bills at the end of a construction project and then receive payment.
-Sometimes his bills were not submitted for many months after the project was finished.
-For example, Steadman was regularly hired to construct the College commencement stage in September.
-His bills for such work would not be submitted or paid until the following March or April.
-Steadman’s warrant below in Figure 12 shows that he was responsible for the drawings of Henry’s house, but perhaps he was not its designer.
+At the following Trustees meeting in April 1839, for reconciliation of the Treasurer’s records, there is yet another bill for “contingent expenses associated with the professor’s house” which amounted to $328.85.
+These additional expenses, which were not included in the September 1838 reconciliation included bills from Steadman for labor costs in constructing a wooden stable associated with the house and a warrant (payment) dated September 18, 1838 for “drawings of the professor’s house” (Figure 12).
+Judging from many other bills and warrants associated with Charles Steadman for many other Princeton College projects, he would submit his bills at the end of a construction project and then receive payment.
+Sometimes his bills were not submitted for many months after a project was finished.
+For example, Steadman was regularly hired to construct the College commencement stage in September, and his bills for such work would not be submitted or paid until the following March or April.
+Steadman’s September 18, 1838 warrant shows that he was responsible for the drawings of Henry’s house, but perhaps not its design.